Vaida12345/ViewCollection/Sources/ViewCollections/ViewCollection.docc/ViewCollection.md

 ## Overview

 This package provides a collection of stand-alone SwiftUI Views.
-The views in the DataBase framework provides the foundation functionalities.
+The views in the `Nucleus` framework provides the foundation functionalities.

 ## Getting Started